Postgres instance manager v1

 .spec.instances specifies how many instances to create.

-the database is up and able to accept connections using the superuser
+probe checks if the database is up and able to accept connections using the

-The two probes will report a failure if the probe command fails 3 times with a 10 seconds interval between each check.
+The liveness and readiness probes will report a failure if the probe command fails three times with a 10-second interval between each check.

-The liveness probe is used to detect if the PostgreSQL instance is in a
+The liveness probe detects if the PostgreSQL instance is in a

 broken state and needs to be restarted.
 The value in